Glowing skin on your wishlist? Memorise this head-to-toe guide to exfoliation

 Why do we need to exfoliate?

-Our skin has a natural turnover of cells.
-This means that we do naturally exfoliate with healthier cells migrating from the deeper layers of our skin up top.
+Our skin has a natural turnover of cells, with healthier cells migrating upwards from the deeper layers of our skin.

 Gupta explains that skin has a cell-turnover cycle and with age, that cycle tends to get prolonged.
 “When you’re younger, your skin will change on its own, say, within 28 days.
-As you get older, it may take 60 days.
-That’s when the old skin, that is dead skin, keeps sitting on your face.
-That makes your skin look more sallow, tired or aged.
-That’s where we use exfoliants to remove this layer of dead cells and increase cell turnover.”
+As you get older, it may take 60 days, so dead skin cells remain on the face making you look more sallow, tired or aged.
+Exfoliating skincare products and treatments remove this layer of dead cells and increase cell turnover.”

-When it comes down to the formulation, the answer isn’t so simple.
-“There are chemicals in everything.
-The oxygen we breathe, the H20 we drink for survival, our clothes, our food.
+“There are chemicals in the oxygen we breathe, the H20 we drink, our clothes, our food.
 Everything is a chemical.
-What is ‘natural’ also has a chemical composition, and many of these ‘chemical’ exfoliants are derived from natural sources, like sugarcane and willow bark.
-We need to mentally bridge this gap,” says Gupta.
+What is ‘natural’ also has a chemical composition, and many of these ‘chemical’ exfoliants are derived from natural sources, like sugarcane and willow bark,” says Gupta.

-Our old-school scrubs had large jagged particles that could cause some skin damage if the pressure applied is too much.
+Our old-school scrubs had large jagged particles that could cause some skin damage if excess pressure is applied.
 Gupta says if you’re adamant about using a physical exfoliant, then pick a product that has small exfoliating particles.
 Though this can be hard to determine while examining it from the outside.

 What chemical exfoliant should I be using?